Large Numbers

 Class-4 Numbers

 Now we move on to Class-4 numbers and higher classes.
-You have probably seen a pattern here, and we'll just continue the pattern:
+You may have already seen a pattern here; we'll just continue the pattern:

 class-4 numbers are those numbers that are larger than class-3, and whose logarithm can be represented as a class-3 number.